-401.7.5.4 Edge Differential.
-For roadways constructed under traffic, no pavement edge differential shall be left in place for more than seven days, unless approved by the engineer.

-401.7.6 Joints.
-The minimum density of all traveled way pavement within 8 inches of a longitudinal joint, shall be no less than 2.0 percent below the specified density.
-The cores taken to evaluate this area shall be centered 6 inches from the longitudinal joint.
-If no deficient cores are found in the first 25 percent of production, the established rolling procedure may be used, at the direction of the engineer, in lieu of density tests provided no changes in the material, typical location or temperatures are made.
-Pay adjustments due to longitudinal joint density shall apply to the full width of the lane paved.
-Adjustments due to joint density shall apply to the day’s production from which the cores are obtained.
-Transverse joints shall be formed by cutting back on the previous run to expose the full depth of the layer.
-When a transverse vertical edge is to be left in place and opened to traffic, a temporary depth transition shall be constructed as approved by the engineer.
+401.5.4 Defective Mixture.
+Any mixture showing an excess of bituminous material or that becomes loose and broken, mixed with dirt, or is in any way defective, shall be removed and replaced with a satisfactory mixture, which shall be immediately compacted to conform to the surrounding area.

+401.5.5 Longitudinal Joints.
 The longitudinal joints in one layer shall offset those in the layer immediately below by approximately 6 inches.
 The joints in the final surface layer shall be at the lane lines of the traveled way, except that the placement width shall be adjusted such that pavement marking shall not fall on a longitudinal joint.
 Each side of the joint shall be flush and along true lines.

+401.5.6 Transverse Joints.
+Transverse joints shall be formed by cutting back on the previous run to expose the full depth of the layer.
+When a transverse vertical edge is to be left in place and opened to traffic, a temporary depth transition shall be constructed as approved by the engineer.

-401.7.7 Surfaced Approaches.
-At locations designated in the contract or as specified by the engineer, approaches shall be primed in accordance with Sec 408 and surfaced with a plant mix bituminous mixture.
+401.5.7 Surfaced Approaches.
+At locations designated in the contract or as specified by the engineer, approaches shall be primed or tacked in accordance with Sec 408 and surfaced with a plant mix bituminous mixture.
 The bituminous surface shall be placed as shown on the plans or as directed by the engineer.
 Approaches shall not be surfaced before the surface course adjacent to the entrance is completed.
 No direct payment will be made for any work required to condition and prepare the subgrade on the approaches.

-401.7.8 Compaction.
-The compacted mixture shall have a minimum density of 92 percent of the theoretical maximum specific gravity.
-Density will be determined by the direct transmission nuclear method in accordance with MoDOT Test Method TM 41 or by a specific gravity method.
-When the contractor elects to place a lift of mixture greater than six times the nominal maximum aggregate size, cores shall be cut in half and the density of each half determined separately.
+401.5.8 Other Compaction.
 In lieu of density requirements, mixtures used for wedging, transitions, shoulders, temporary bypasses to be maintained at the expense of the contractor, and areas where a commercial mixture is used shall be thoroughly compacted by at least three complete coverage's over the entire area with either a pneumatic tire roller weighing no less than 10 tons, a tandem-type steel wheel roller weighing no less than 10 tons or an approved vibratory roller.
 Rolling shall be performed at proper time intervals on each layer and shall be continued until there is no visible evidence of further consolidation.

+401.5.9 Pavement Marking.
+If the contractor's work has obliterated existing pavement marking on resurfacing projects open to through traffic, the pavement marking shall be replaced at the contractor’s expense in accordance with Sec 620.

+401.5.10 Surface Smoothness.
+The finish of the pavement surface shall be substantially free from waves or irregularities and shall be true to the established crown and grade.
+The pavement shall be thoroughly tested for smoothness by profiling or straightedging in accordance with Sec 610.

+401.5.11 Pavement Edge Treatment.
+For roadways constructed under traffic, pavement edge treatments as described in Standard Plan 619.10 shall be required.
+No pavement edge treatments shall be left in place for more than seven days, unless approved by the engineer.

+401.5.12 Coring.
+The contractor shall restore the surface from which samples have been taken immediately with the mixture under production or with a cold patch mixture acceptable to the engineer.